mwylde/em-websocket-client/README.md

 This gem implements a simple websocket client inside EventMachine.
 This might be useful for testing web socket servers or consuming WebSocket APIs.
-In particular, it supports the [hixie-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76) version of the protocol, which is also implemented in Chrome and Safari.
+In particular it supports the [hixie-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76) version of the protocol, which is also implemented in Chrome and Safari.
 At this time, the wss (WebSocket over SSL) protocol is not